 - Want to support a ministry that holds Catholic values

-- Are interested in sharing mental health, wellness medical expenses
+- Are interested in sharing mental health and wellness medical expenses

 Learn more about Solidarity’s origins in this video